node-red/node-red-docker/README.md

 Refreshing the browser page should now reveal the newly added node in the palette.

+### Node-RED Commands from the host

+Admin commands can also be accessed without installing npm or the node-red-admin tool on the host machine.
+Simply prepend your command with "npx" and apply it to the container - e.g

+        $ docker exec -it mynodered npx node-red admin hash-pw

 ### Container Shell

         $ docker exec -it mynodered /bin/bash